ACCESS 2 JUSTICE

 ABOUT US

-A2J interns will have the opportunity to learn about several areas of law, which may include: family law (divorce, spousal support, domestic violence, parentage, child custody and visitation, child support), civil law (small claims, evictions, name & gender changes, civil harassment restraining orders, and elder abuse) and probate (guardianship).
+A2J interns will have the opportunity to learn about several areas of law, which may include family law (divorce, spousal support, domestic violence, parentage, child custody and visitation, child support), civil law (small claims, evictions, name & gender changes, civil harassment restraining orders, and elder abuse) and probate (guardianship).

-Requiring a minimum commitment beginning in May or mid-June of 3 full days per week for at least 10 weeks, “Access to Justice” will be a rigorous internship and we are looking forward to working with volunteers committed to public service.
+Starting in May or mid-June, Access 2 Justice requires interns to serve three full days per week for at least 10 weeks.
+This will be a rigorous internship and we are looking forward to working with volunteers who are committed to public service.

 By providing one-on-one assistance, legal information, referrals, and assistance with forms completion, Access 2 Justice interns help litigants move forward with their legal matters.
 Access 2 Justice interns not only gain substantive training in family and civil law, but assist vulnerable communities who would be impacted by the law socioeconomically.